When Kenyans go to the polls on Thursday, Oct. 26, Collins Ngila will be among the millions heeding the opposition’s call to boycott the vote.

 “An election is not about the day of voting, it’s about the whole process,” says Ngila, 28, reiterating the words of the supreme court.
 Without addressing the issues raised by the opposition, this election “is to legitimize a process that is already flawed.”

-“We need to talk about the hatred and bitterness that people have.
-We don’t need an election right now.”
 On Wednesday, the supreme court failed to hear the case of three petitioners who wanted to stop the election for lack of a quorum.
 Another judge of the high court also ruled that the appointment of constituency election officers and their deputies were illegal, further jeopardizing the preparation for the Thursday poll.

 A general mood of weariness has enveloped the country as the date of the polls come closer.
 While the capital city has not emptied out as like the August elections, the deepening tensions have shuttered business establishments.
 Fearing looting and destruction during demonstrations, shop owners in the central business district had been closing their businesses, complaining that they were incurring losses.
 The school year has also abruptly ended early this year, while the University of Nairobi, the country’s top institution of higher learning, was closed in early October.